canjs/canjs/guides/getting-started-tutorial/constructors.md

 understand [can.Construct](../docs/can.Construct.html).
 We won’t be working with `can.Construct` directly.
 However, many of the objects in CanJS are derived from `can.Construct`.
-Understanding it, therefore, will make it easier for you to understand other concepts we're going to cover.
+Understanding it, therefore, will make it easier for you to understand other concepts we’re going to cover.

 `can.Construct` provides a way to easily use the power of prototypal inheritance without worrying about hooking up all the particulars